oracle-livelabs/apex/scm-ai-agents/introduction/introduction.md

 - Create an AI Agent in Oracle APEX

-- Define tools that retrieve user context, stock risk, supplier options, and supplier delivery performance
+- Define tools that retrieve user context, low-stock items, location balances, inbound receipts, and outbound orders

 - Use **Augment System Prompt** tools to inject identity and timezone context automatically on every message